aleksrutins/cheetah/docs/pages/components.md

 </style>

 # Components
-Components are the basic building block of a Hyena site, and enable more complex behaviors through client-side JavaScript.
+Components are the basic building block of a Cheetah site, and enable more complex behaviors through client-side JavaScript.
 For instance, here's a counter: